fullmetalbrackets/blog/src/pages/blog/how-to-run-filebrowser-in-docker.md

 > &#x26a0;&#xfe0f; &nbsp;**Important!**<br><br> Make sure to do the below steps _prior_ to starting the container or else it won't work!

-Before starting the container, you need to create the File Browser directory, and within it a config file and database file.
-I'll be using File Browser's own suggested configuration with defaults.
+Before starting the container, you need to create the FileBrowser directory, and within it a config file and database file.
+I'll be using FileBrowser's own suggested configuration with defaults.

 ```bash
 mkdir filebrowser filebrowser/database